 The red grape variety comes from France, Synonyms are Bachet, Bachey, François Noir, François Noir de Bar-Sur-Aube and Gris Bachet.
 It may not with the ampelographisch similar Geschwisterorte Beaunoir be confused.
-According to done in 2013 DNA analysis it is one of the numerous natural crosses between Gouais blanc x Pinot, The early ripening vine is prone to chlorosis, both mildews and Botrytis, sensitive to drought, but resistant to winter frost, It produces alcoholic and acidic red wines.
-The endangered variety is located in the Aube department in the south of the Champagne grown.
+According to done in 2013 DNA analysis it is one of the numerous natural crosses between Gouais blanc x Pinot, The early ripening vine is prone to chlorosis, both mildews and Botrytis, sensitive to drought, but resistant to wintry frost, It produces alcoholic and acidic red wines.
+The endangered variety is located in the department of Aube in the south of the Champagne grown.
 In 2010, however, no stock was reported (Statistics Kym Anderson ).